otmaneelallaki/HAX712X-DOS/README.md

 These predictions are made possible in part by obtaining very accurate and comprehensive data from the public electricity provider ENEDIS.

+The principal data show the consumption in Megawatt-hour of France each 30 minutes and precise the source of electricity.

 ## Group Membres

 El Allaki Otmane otmane.el-allaki@etu.umontpellier.fr